hungds99/aws-radar/1-iam-labs/labs-iam/README.md

 ## Requirements

-We have root account.
-But I want to create a new user and group with the following permissions:

-- Developer team: 3 members with 1 leader
+Our company is developing a serverless application with an S3 bucket and a Lambda function.
+We need to define different access levels for various user groups:

+**Users**:

+- Developers:
+  - Two developers (`lab-dev-user1` and `lab-dev-user2`) and one lead developer (`lab-dev-lead`).
+- Quality Control (QC):
+  - One quality control user (`lab-qc-user`).
+- External Account:
+  - One external account (`lab-outside-account`).

+**Permissions**:

-  - All team should have read-write access to the S3 bucket and Lambda function.
+- Developers: Read/Write access to S3 bucket (lab-iam-bucket) and Lambda function (lab-iam-lambda).
+Lead developer can also update Lambda function configuration.
-  - The leader should have full access to the S3 bucket and Lambda function.
+- QC User: Read/Write access to S3 bucket (lab-iam-bucket) and Invoke Lambda function (lab-iam-lambda).

-- QC team: 2 members with 1 leader

-  - All team should have read-only access to the S3 bucket and Lambda function.
+- External Account: Read-only access to S3 bucket (lab-iam-bucket), Invoke Lambda function (lab-iam-lambda), and View IAM roles (limited information).

-  - The leader should have full access to the S3 bucket.
+**Lambda Role Permissions**:

-- Lambda function should have access to read objects to the S3 bucket.
+- Allow Lambda function to read/write S3 bucket (lab-iam-bucket).

-- Allow account outside can read-only in IAM.
-(ID: 123456789012)